 Entry Fee: INR 200 for Foreign Tourists and INR 50 for Indians

 Visiting Hour: 9 00 AM – 4 30 PM

-Built in 1734 AD by Maharaja Sawai Jai Singh II, Nahargarh Fort along with Amer and Jaigarh forts used to form an important defence ring for the city.
+Built-in 1734 AD by Maharaja Sawai Jai Singh II, Nahargarh Fort along with Amer and Jaigarh forts used to form an important defense ring for the city.
 Located on one of the oldest hills of Aravalli, this fort offers breath-taking views of the Pink City.

-There are many buildings and structures within Nahagrah fort.
+There are many buildings and structures within the Nahargarh Fort.
 There is a temple inside the fort, dedicated to the Rathore prince, Nahar Singh Bhomia.
-Another attraction in the fort is the Madhavendra Bhawan built by Sawai Madho Singh and Diwan-I-Aam, an open air enclosure where the king met the common men and listened to their problems and complaints.
+Another attraction in the fort is the Madhavendra Bhawan built by Sawai Madho Singh and Diwan-I-Aam, an open-air enclosure where the king met the common men and listened to their problems and complaints.